Clanimex/Library-Management/README.md

-# Library-Management
+This project is a comprehensive Library Management System built using Spring Boot.
+It leverages CRUD operations for managing books, members, and transactions, and integrates Spring Security for robust authentication and authorization.
+The system provides a user-friendly interface for librarians to efficiently manage library resources and for members to easily access and borrow books.

-Library Management using Spring Boot ( CRUD &amp; Spring Security )
+Feel free to modify it as needed!
+If you need any more details or have other questions, just let me know.